theodugautier/AwesomeDotfiles/README.md

-# Awesome DotFiles
+# DotFiles

 ![Screenshot](./screenshot.png)

+There are two branches, one for linux and one for mac.

 **Neovim config**

-Install The Silver searcher for grep : `brew install the_silver_searcher` or `apt install silversearcher-ag`.
+Install The Silver searcher for grep : `brew install the_silver_searcher`.
-Install Fzd for ctrlP : `brew install fzf ` and `$(brew --prefix)/opt/fzf/install`  or `sudo apt install fzf`
+Install Fzd for ctrlP : `brew install fzf ` and `$(brew --prefix)/opt/fzf/install`.

-**Install Script**

 Before : install Stow on your system.

 `chmod -x install.sh && ./install.sh`

 **Dependencies** :

-- Awesome WM
 - neovim
 - tmux
-- lains
-- rofi
-- i3lock-fancy-multimonitor
-- xterm
-- firefox
 - git
 - zsh
-- Xterm
+- iterm